 Gain the knowledge necessary to meet the ethical obligations of paralegals and attorneys.

 To Apply to the Paralegal Studies Certificate Program

-To apply, you must be interviewed for the program.
+As part of the application process, an in-person interview is required.
 On the day of your interview, you will fill out all of the required paperwork.
 To schedule an interview, please contact our office at (718) 488-1364 or visit our Registration page for more information.

 The following courses are required for successful completion of the certificate program.